-No matter how often I visit Connecticut to see family and friends, I always find time to visit Collinsville for lunch at LaSalle’s Market & Deli and a stroll around the historic Collins Axe Company.
-The vibrant, red-hued buildings of the former Axe Factory house an antique shop, a variety of artisans, and other small, local businesses.
+No matter how often I visit family and friends in Connecticut, I always find time to visit Collinsville for lunch at LaSalle’s Market & Deli and a stroll around the historic Collins Axe Company.
+The vibrant, barn red buildings of the former Axe Factory house an antique shop, a variety of artisans, and other small, local businesses.
 Good food, interesting doors, old, crumbling structures, and an artsy vibe to this small town along the Farmington River draws me back year after year.
 It’s one of my favorite places to go whenever I’m back East.

 About the Collins Axe Company:

 Founded in the early 1800’s, the Collins Company produced the first ready-to-use axes in the United States.
 Prior to the founding of the company, consumers either purchased axes imported from Europe or used a local blacksmith.
 The company produced and sold axes, machetes, and other edge tools to much of the world.